mstoodle/jekyll-now/_posts/2018-04-26-EclipseOpenJ9JitVerboseLogs.md

 You can check it out on Youtube if you'd like (about 14 minutes):
 [Eclipse OpenJ9: verbose JIT "lightning" talk](https://youtu.be/v2Q7joRoH9g ).

-*written by:*
+## Acknowledgements

-*Mark Stoodley, an Eclipse OpenJ9 project lead (Twitter: @mstoodle)* with grateful credit to *Sue Chaplain* for transcribing the demo and polishing the text.
+I'd like to thank *Sue Chaplain* for transcribing the demo and polishing the text to help create this post.
+Thanks, Sue!